hollyemblem/graphTheory/readme.md

    while V' != empty do
       begin
          Choose y member of V'
-         Find all vertices joined to y by some path<br/>
-         Remove these vertices and y from V' and corresponding edges from E;
+         Find all vertices joined to y by some path Remove these vertices and y from V' and corresponding edges from E;
          c := c + 1
       end